zigzaga00/computing-zz00/y5/programming/autumn-two/lesson-two/lesson-plan-2.md

 2. **Activity (40 minutes):**
    - **All Students:**
      - Demonstrate how to create a timer and score system | please use the video in the shared area if not confident 😃
-     - Students now create a timer variable and decrease it by 1 every second.
+     - Students now create a timer variable and decrement it by 1 every second.
        ```scratch
        when green flag clicked
        set [timer v] to 30
-       repeat until <(timer) = 0>
+       repeat until <(timer) < 1>
          change [timer v] by -1
          wait 1 second
        end